Host plants:

 Life cycle:

-The adults fly in June and July and lay eggs on the bilberry leaf upper side.
+The adults fly in June and July (in cold regions like high mountains sometimes still in August) and lay eggs on the bilberry leaf upper side.
 Oviposition takes place especially on sunny and mostly small, marginal shrubs.
-The young larvae feed on the upper leaf surface (characteristic feeding pattern: scraping of the upper surface), rest mostly on the upper side of the leaf base and hibernate on a webbed seat cushion often on a leaf with which they fall to the ground in autumn, or also directly in the ground litter.
+The young larvae feed on the upper leaf surface (characteristic feeding pattern: scraping of the upper surface).
+They rest mostly on the upper side of the leaf base on a silken seat pad.
+Hibernation takes place in the third instar at the lower side of a leaf on a seat pad.
+This position is already assumed in August or at the latest in September.
+This hibernation leaf usually falls to the ground into the litter/moss in autumn.
+The larva moves not until spring.
 In April, the larvae ascend to the plants again and can be easily detected for example by tapping.
 Pupation takes place in late May on branches of the host plant or nearby other stalks, etc.

 Endangerment factors:

-As an inhabitant of bogs, Colias palaeno is threatened with extinction.
-Nowadays, only tiny remnants of the once vast bogs are present in Central Europe, and these have in most cases a disturbed water balance.
-Then there is the eutrophication from the air, climate change and the conversion of the bog environment (intensification or afforestation).
-Especially afforestation of moorland edge areas with spruce, but also their transformation into intensive meadows deprive the butterflies of the food sources because the bog core - the larval habitat - is inherently poor in flowers.
-Colias palaeno shows with drainage and disturbance initially a significant increasement in numbers because now more blooms and Vaccicium bushes are available.
-But then the shrubs grow tall (up to 1 meter) and are overgrown by birch succession and Colias palaeno dies out quickly.
+As an inhabitant of bogs Colias palaeno is threatened with extinction.
+Nowadays, only tiny remnants of the once vast bogs are present in central Europe, and these have in most cases a disturbed water balance.
+Additionally there are the eutrophication from the air (pollution), climate change and the conversion of the bog environment (agricultural intensification or afforestation).
+Especially afforestation of moorland edge areas with spruce, but also their transformation into intensive manure meadows deprive the butterflies of the food sources because the bog core - the larval habitat - is poor in flowers.
+Colias palaeno shows with drainage and disturbance initially a significant increasement in numbers because now more blooms and Vaccinium bushes are available.
+But then the shrubs grow tall (up to 1 meter) and are finally overgrown by birch or pine succession scrub and Colias palaeno dies out quickly.
 The same can be observed in some grasslands species after the abandonment of grazing.

 Remarks: